WebCrew/HumHub-Adspanel-Module/README.md

 This module is for HumHub Version 0.20+ (Yii 2) and cant be used with older versions!

+***

+**NOTE: I will no longer make use of HumHub and I stop updating my modules and themes for HumHub.It is up to you, you are welcome to update the modules and themes in the future.**

+***

 ## Description

 This module adds a simple ads slider widget to humhubs sidebar.
 By default I integrated 6 slides.